 - Repair any misfiring problems indicated by the occurrence of OBD2 codes P0300-P0308.

 - Replace any damaged or corroded wires found around the camshaft position sensor.
-Clear codes and read your car again to see if the code re-appears.
+Clear codes and reread your car to see if the code reappears.

 - Remove your camshaft position sensor if it fails the diagnostic test in step 3 above.
 Inspect the sensor for damage, especially for corrosion around the connectors.
 Clean the corrosion if you’re able.
-If you can’t clean the sensor, or if this fails to clear the code, replace the sensor.
+If you can’t clean the sensor or fail to clear the code, replace the sensor.

 - Clear the codes after you’ve replaced the camshaft position sensor.
 If P0340 comes back, you likely have a problem with your power control module and should take your car to a mechanic.

 Tips To Avoid P0340 In The Future